Gaming performance 1080p and 1440p:

 - Cyberpunk 2077 (DirectX12)

-As we mentioned on page 4 of this article, we have activated the Resizable Bar in the BIOS, which is now supported by all (recent) GPUs.
-Finally, we have chosen only 1080p and 1440p resolutions, which is what you should expect from these cards.
+As we mentioned on page 4 of this article, we have enabled the Resizable Bar in the BIOS, which is now supported by all (recent) GPUs.
+Finally, we have opted for 1080p and 1440p resolution only, which is what you should expect from these cards.

 The Division 2:

 The Division 2 will be tested under DirectX 12.
-As for the graphics settings, they will be set to ” ultra ” mode with vertical synchronization disabled.
+As far as graphics settings are concerned, they will be set to ” ultra ” mode with vertical sync disabled.

 For the second game, we switch to Borderlands 3.
-The graphic options are set to ” Brutal “.
-It is important to know that Borderlands 3 is quite greedy and that this choice of parameters has a strong impact on the FPS.
-It is a game that is often praised in the announcements of new graphics cards and precisely in this Brutal mode.
+The graphics options are set to ” Brutal “.
+Borderlands 3 is quite greedy and this choice of settings has a strong impact on the FPS.
+It is a game that is often praised in announcements of new graphics cards and precisely in this Brutal mode.

 Red Dead Redemption 2:

-The latest game we are adding to this section is Far Cry 6, since it supports DXR as well as the SFR proposed by AMD.
+The latest game we are adding to this section is Far Cry 6, as it supports DXR as well as the SFR offered by AMD.
 We will also find it on the next page.
-For our benchmarks, we opted for an ” ultra” graphic quality.
-Even though our report on this game showed an advantage for the RX 6000 cards, we were hoping for more from our two samples of the day.
-Here they find a place they have already met, that is, on either side of the RTX 3060.
-We still find this observation that gives our two ARCs better performance in 1440p than against their competitors in 1080p.
+For our benchmarks, we opted for ” ultra” graphics quality.

 Watch Dogs Legion: